participatoryml/participatoryml.github.io/index.md

 * **Encore Track.** Papers that have already been accepted at other venues.

   There are no format requirements for this track.
-The papers should be accepted at another recognized academic conference, and be submitted by one of the paper's authors.
+The papers should be accepted at another recognized archival conference or journal, and be submitted by one of the paper's authors.

 Submission website: **TBD**